 Naomi was led by Mohammed Zaman QC, acting for the Respondents defending a claim for ordinary unfair dismissal as well as various heads of discrimination.

-Patel v Legal Services Commission & Ors (January 2014)
+Patel v Legal Services Commission and Ors (January 2014)

 For this 10 day disability discrimination, harassment and victimization claim, Naomi represented the Claimant.